spectrocloud/librarium/docs/docs-content/getting-started/azure/setup.md

 tags: ["getting-started", "azure"]
 ---

-In this guide, you learn how to set up Palette for use with your AWS cloud account.
+In this guide, you will learn how to set up Palette for use with your AWS cloud account.
 These steps are required in order to authenticate Palette and allow it to deploy host clusters.

 ## Enablement